-3. Clean the surface of the receptacle with Windex or other household cleaner.
+3. Clean the surface of the receptacle with Windex or other household cleaners.
 Dry thoroughly.

-5. Insert an electrical plug to the socketop.
+5. Insert an electrical plug into the Socketops.
 This will help align the socket covers to the receptacles.
 Insert plugs into receptacle and press firmly.
 Remove plugs and press firmly once more.

 6. Replace switch plate covers if you removed them before installing socket covers.

 The line of designer Socketops comes in four different configurations.
 Arnev manufactures socket covers in the duplex receptacle, decora receptacle, GFCI receptacle, and rocker switch configurations.
 Socket covers come in 13 finishes to compliment the switch plate covers manufactured by Arnev Products, Inc.